theNAFIZ/web-development-bootcamp/README.md

 This Project is built with HTML and CSS.
 In this project, we have recreated the great painting by Mondrian using CSS grids.
 CSS grid properties are used in this module.

 ---

+### **Project 10: Tindog Landing page**

+This Project is built with HTML and CSS.
+In this project, we have created a landing page for a website called tindog [tinder for dogs] using Bootstrap components.
+It uses some bootstrap components like hero, feature, pricing and footer.

+---